AutodeskAILab/Fusion360GalleryDataset/tools/regraph/README.md

 # Reconstruction Graph
-'Regraph' demonstrates how to batch convert the raw data structure provided with the [Reconstruction Subset](../../docs/reconstruction.md) into a series of graphs representing the B-Rep topology with features on faces and edges.
-A graph is created for each body after each extrude operation in the timeline.
+'Regraph' demonstrates how to batch convert the raw data structure provided with the [Reconstruction Subset](../../docs/reconstruction.md) into graphs representing the B-Rep topology with features on faces and edges.

 ## Running
 Regraph runs in Fusion 360 as a script with the following steps.